icgc-argo-workflows/icgc-argo-mutational-signatures/README.md

 ![workflow](/assets/workflow_diagramm.png)

-1. Invoke matrixgenerator module to generate trinucleotide matrix from ICGC-MAF files
+1. Invoke matrixgenerator module to generate trinucleotide matrix from VCF files
 2. Invoke signaturetoolslib module to assign trinucleotide counts to the respective COSMIC signatures
 3. Invoke ... to generate a